-New air conditioners come with several handy features to provide you with added comfort.
+New air conditioners come with several handy features to add comfort.
 Some features that you can consider are:

 2. How Long Will The Installation Take?

 After choosing the AC, the next step is to estimate the time required to install it.
-For that, you’ll have to ask your installer about the whole installation timeline; doing this will give you an idea of the home modifications needed.
+You’ll have to ask your installer about the whole installation timeline; doing this will give you an idea of the home modifications needed.

-Installing a window AC or a split system takes only a few hours, but multi-split and duct air conditioners can take a day or two.
+Installing a window AC or a split system takes only a few hours, but multi-split and duct air conditioners can take two days.

 3. Who Should You Hire To Install Your Air Conditioner?

 For starters, you should look into the years of experience the company has under its belt to establish that it is reliable.
 You can go on the website and read through the profiles of its employees to see what it specialises in.

 Furthermore, see if the installers are licensed and if the company specifies its terms and conditions in writing.
 Ensure that it follows the ACCA standards in Adelaide to get the AC installed safely.